Skip to main content

 Outdoor movie lineup:

 Friday, Aug.
-2 at 8:45 p.m.: “Jumanji” (the original)
+8, at 8:45 p.m.: “Inside Out 2”

 Friday, Aug.
-9 at 8:30 p.m.: “The Notebook”
+15, at 8:30 p.m.: “Moana 2”

-Motors & Movies Series at LCM
+Motors & Movies Series at ACM

-Location: LeMay – America’s Car Museum, 2702 East D. St., Tacoma
+Location: LeMay – America’s Car Museum, 2702 East D St., Tacoma

 On select Fridays this summer, head to America’s Car Museum for drive-in movies on the Haub Family Field.
 But there’s no vehicle necessary: ACM has a designated picnic area in front of the movie screen for those who walk or bike to the movie.
 Food trucks will be on-site for dinner, and you can bring lawn games to keep the kids entertained before the show starts at sunset.
 This event is free to the public, but donations are accepted.